DavidSpickett/BadgerKernel/README.md

 A simple set of demos showing tasks cooperativley sharing time.

-Current build targets are ARM, Thumb (Cortex-M4) and AArch64.
+Current build targets are Arm (Armv7A, Cortex A-15), Thumb (Armv7E-M Cortex-M4) and AArch64 (Armv8A, Cortex A-57).
 Each platform has it's own folder in '/src/hw' for its specific code.

 ## Building